-As a new guitarist, the sheer number of beginner guitars available for purchase can be overwhelming.
-There are a lot of bad choices, but we’ve spent some time researching and have chosen the best of the best for under $500.
+As a new guitarist, the sheer number of budget and beginner guitars available for purchase can be overwhelming.
+There are a lot of bad choices, but we’ve done some exhausting research and have chosen the best of the best

-For more information, check out our full review of the Squier Bullet HSS Stratocaster.
+For more information, check out our full review of the Squier Bullet Stratocaster.

 For more information, check out our full review of the Epiphone Les Paul Special II.